pgeeh/first-to-react/src/pages/BuildingonReact/ReduxandFluxWorkflows/ReduxandFluxWorkflows.md

 * __Store__ - contains the state of the application.
 After handling an action, it either notifies listeners that a change has been made (Flux) or changes are automatically picked up.
 * __View__ - The View, which in the case of React are the components, uses the information from the Store(s) and handles user interactions.

-[Reselect](https://github.com/reduxjs/reselect) is a powerful 'selector' library that helps to increase the performance of Flux, Redux, and other libraries by providing powerful [Memoization](https://en.wikipedia.org/wiki/Memoization) utilities.
+[Reselect](https://github.com/reduxjs/reselect) is a powerful 'selector' library that helps to increase the performance of Flux, Redux, React, and other libraries by providing powerful [Memoization](https://en.wikipedia.org/wiki/Memoization) utilities.
 This helps reduce updates and renders across an application.